 Children who develop hypothyroidism typically have a diminished growth velocity and become shorter relative to peers of their age.
 The eruption of adult teeth may be delayed.
 Hypothyroid children may be somewhat overweight but often do not look particularly sick or have physical complaints.
 When hypothyroidism develops after age 2 years, permanent mental deficiency does not typically occur.
 In fact, hypothyroid children may sometimes be good students because they lack some of the normal hyperactivity of childhood and pay attention in class.
 However, with more severe hypothyroidism, children can develop problems with cognitive and attention deficits that may seem like a new learning disability.
 They may complain of feeling fatigued and cold and may appear depressed and lethargic.
 Their skin may be dry and they may be constipated.
 Girls may develop the onset of menstrual periods before age 10 years (precocious puberty) and may have heavy, painful, and irregular periods.
 These symptoms reverse with treatment of their hypothyroidism.

 Thyroxine replacement therapy is given to children with hypothyoidism.
-Because of their increased metabolic rate, children and adolescents with hypothyroidism often require a greater relative doses of thyroxine than do adults.
+Because of their increased metabolic rate, children and adolescents with hypothyroidism often require a higher relative doses (mcg/kg body weight) of thyroxine than do adults.
 Autonomous adolescents may neglect to take their thyroxine medication regularly and some supervision may be required.